 Multi-Segment LFIs — How to Structure API Hubs Across Customer Segments

 The API Hub is more than a proxy — it acts as the OIDC Authorization Server for the LFI within the Open Finance ecosystem.
-When a TPP drives a PSU through an authorization flow, the API Hub is the entity that:
+When a TPP drives an end user through an authorization flow, the API Hub is the entity that:

 - Exposes the single OIDC

-/authorizeendpoint the TPP redirects the PSU to. - Issues the access tokens the TPP uses to call APIs.
+/authorizeendpoint the TPP redirects the end user to - Issues the access tokens the TPP uses to call APIs

-Because the API Hub must behave as a conformant OIDC Authorization Server, it has one authorization endpoint that redirects the PSU into the LFI's own authentication experience (see the Consent Journey API Guide and the Authorization Endpoint configuration).
+Because the API Hub must behave as a conformant OIDC Authorization Server, it has one authorization endpoint that redirects the end user into the LFI's own authentication experience (see the Consent Journey API Guide and the Authorization Endpoint configuration).

-If retail and SME customers authenticate in different places — for example, retail customers in the retail mobile app and SME customers in a separate business banking portal — a single authorization endpoint cannot send a PSU to both.
+If retail and SME customers authenticate in different places — for example, retail customers in the retail mobile app and SME customers in a separate business banking portal — a single authorization endpoint cannot send an end user to both.
 Since the Hub mimics a standard Authorization Server, it can only be configured to redirect to one authentication flow.

 In that situation the LFI needs one API Hub per distinct authentication context:

-- Retail PSUs → Retail API Hub → Retail authentication endpoint
+- Retail end users → Retail API Hub → Retail authentication endpoint

-- SME PSUs → SME API Hub → SME authentication endpoint
+- SME end users → SME API Hub → SME authentication endpoint

 The same logic applies to any additional segment (private banking, corporate) that has its own authentication experience.